 Copy the eyes from our raccoon, and let’s form big, dark-grey spots around the eyes.
 Make a squashed ellipse and rotate it a bit to the left.
 Use the Reflect Tool (O) to make a copy and flip it horizontally to the other side of the face.
 Fill the eyeballs with white color, so that they are visible above the dark spots.

-Keeping the eyeballs selected, go to Object > Path > Offset Path and create tiny pupils inside the eyes with -1 px Offset value.
+Keeping the eyeballs selected, go to Object > Path > Offset Path and create tiny pupils inside the eyes.

 Add round, dark-grey ears to the panda’s head, and finish up by forming a semi-transparent shadow over the right side of its face.